bloopybae/obsbot-control-linux/docs/CONTRIBUTING.md

-# Contributing to OBSBOT Meet 2 Control
+# Contributing to OBSBOT Control

 ## Adding New Camera Controls